-30. 2009.
+29. 2009.
 Calibration of ASTER and ETM+ Imagery Using Empirical line Method a case study NE of Hajjah ,Yeman., Ali Ahmad Quieed, Basavarajappa H.T, and Rajeendran, Geospatial information Science, ID-1009-5020, Vol.12(3), Pp: 197-201.
 IMP F-5.1

 Significance: This study is aimed at using the Empirical Line Method (ELM) to calibrate advanced spaceborne thermal emission and reflection radiometer (ASTER) and enhanced thematic mapper plus (ETM+) data.
 Two targets (Amran limestone as light target and quartz-biotite-sericite-graphite schists as dark target) which were widely exposed and easy to identify in the imagery were selected.
 The accuracy of this method was evaluated from three targets (vegetation cover, Amran limestone and Akbra shale) of the surface reflectance.
 Analytical spectral devices (ASD) FieldSpec3 was used to measure the spectra of target samples.
 ETM+ were less influenced by the atmospheric effect when compared to ASTER data.
-Normalized differences vegetation indices (NDVI) displayed good results with reflectance data when compared with digital Number (DN) data due to its highly sensitive to ground truth reflectance (GTR) most of the difference observed before and after calibration of satellite images (ASTER and ETM+) were observed in the SWIR region.
+Normalized differences vegetation indices (NDVI) displayed good results with reflectance (GTR) most of the difference observed before and after calibration of satellite images (ASTER and ETM+) were observed in the SWIR region.

-31. 2009.
+30. 2009.
 Application of Principle Component Analysis ASTER and ETM+ data Using for mapping of the Alteration Zones in the North East of Hajjah, Yeman., Ali M. Qaid, Basavarajappa H.T and Ranjbar.
 H, Asian Journal of Geoinformatics, Vol.9, No.2, Pp.15-21.
 IMP F-5.2

-32. 2009.
+31. 2009.
 Integration of VNIR and SWIR Spectral Reflectance for Mapping Mineral Resources.
 A case study North East of Hajjah, Yeman, Ali.
 M Quieed, Basavarajappa H.T and Rajendran S, Photonirvachak, Springer Journal of Indian Remote Sensing Vol.37, Pp.305-315.
 IMP F-2.4